-Picking the Perfect Multilingual Name
+How to Pick the Perfect Multilingual Name

-Or maybe you live in a linguistically diverse area, or plan on traveling, and you’d like them to have a name that makes sense to the people they’re likely to meet.
+Or maybe you live in a linguistically diverse area, or plan on traveling, and you’d like their name to make sense to the people they’re likely to meet.

 1. Universal: a name that’s the same across languages

-2. Chameleon: a name that adapts across languages
+2. Chameleon: a name that adapts

 For example, your son Gabriel might be “Gayb-riel” when he’s speaking English and “Gabb-riel” when he’s speaking French.
 Or your Polish in-laws might misspell your daughter’s name as Oliwia, but it sounds just like Olivia when they say it.

-Or you could get playful and translate the meaning of the name, like the author Lev (lion in Russian) Tolstoy who is known as Leo in English, and Léon in French.
+Or you could be playful and translate the meaning of the name: a famous example is the author Lev (Russian for "lion") Tolstoy, who is known as Leo in English, and in French as Léon.

 3. Hybrid: first name from one language, middle name from another